mattdavidlucas/email-samples/lendingtree-email/README.md

 # LendingTree Email Samples

-These are code samples of emails I created for LendingTree, my current employer.
+These are samples of emails I coded for LendingTree, my current employer.

 https://mattdavidlucas.com/work/lendingtree-email-templates/